ankit-vatsa/SRMKTRLAB/Big Data Essentials LAB/Apache Hadoop/Apache Hadoop Installation Guide.md

 Solution 2:

 Use any pre-built winutils.exe from reliable and trusted sources.
+Copy the winutils.exe to the \bin folder of hadoop installation path.
 ```

 <h3>EXTERNAL RESOURCES</h3>